jonathan-vella/architecting-for-success/109-ALZ-for-OpenAI/readme.md

 In this workshop we will be using the [Azure Chat Solution Accelerator](https://github.com/microsoft/azurechat/tree/main) to deploy a private Azure OpenAI powered chatbot in your Azure Subscription, with a familiar user experience and the added capabilities of chatting over your data and files.
 The goal of this workshop to have an Azure OpenAI powered chatbot which is:

-- Private: Deployed in your Azure tenant, allowing you to isolate it to your Azure tenant.
+- Private: Deployed in your own Azure tenant.
+- Compliant: Data is stored only in the regions you choose.
 - Isolated: Network traffic can be fully isolated to your network.
 - Secure: Using built-in enterprise grade authentication security features.
-- Bonus: Able to connect your own internal data sources (plug and play) or integrate with other internal services (e.g., ServiceNow, etc).
+- **Bonus***: Able to connect your own internal data sources (plug and play) or integrate with other internal services (e.g., ServiceNow, etc).

 ## Architecture Scenarios